We are proud to have earned the trust and recognition of many reputable organizations and platforms. Here are some of them.

 Scotland, being relatively cheaper than most cities in the UK, is the glamorous fantasy of so many people.
 It is a glaring and encouraging sign that with all the beautiful ancient castles, Scottish wool, whisky, and the not-so-stereotypical accommodating nature of the Scotts, moving to Scotland is probably the best option for you or anyone else.

 Moving to Scotland from US can be very challenging; you would be confused about how to get yourself there or what to take along with you.
-Not to worry, here is a list of things you need to get or do to make your move to Scotland successful.
+Not to worry, here is a list of things you need to get or do to make your moving to Scotland successful.

 Of course, getting a visa to Scotland is the first leap to a successful move.
 However, Americans are allowed to visit and stay in Scotland for six months without a visa as long as their US passport is valid for six months after their due date of departure.